mirakc/mirakc/docs/config.md

   * The priority of streaming
   * Should be larger than 0

-## scripts
+## events

 Definitions for scripts to be executed when a particular event occurs.

-### scripts.concurrency
+### events.concurrency

-The number of maximum concurrent scripts can be executed in parallel.
+The maximum number of scripts that can be executed in parallel.

 The following values can be specified: